Skip to content

 Repotting Notes

-• Use a well-draining indoor potting mix
+• Use a structured indoor potting mix with balanced aeration

-Lifespan & Growth
+Lifespan and Growth

 Quick Tips at a Glance